-Reporter Linked To Coronavirus Anthony Fauci Conspiracy Theory ‘Asks Donald Trump If ‘Chinese Food’ Is Racist
+Reporter Linked To Coronavirus Anthony Fauci Conspiracy Theory Asks Donald Trump If ‘Chinese Food’ Is Racist

 — Scott Dworkin (@funder) March 19, 2020

-In the OAN “special,” Rion favorably cited “expert” Greg Rubini, whose credentials as an “expert” are uncertain though he has over 100,000 followers on Twitter.
-But Rubini has claimed that the supposed development of the coronavirus in North Carolina was “funded” by Anthony Fauci — the top infectious disease expert at the National Institutes of Health, and who has become one of the Trump administration’s most prominent spokespersons in the coronavirus response.
+In the special, Rion favorably cited “expert” Greg Rubini, whose credentials are uncertain, though he has over 100,000 followers on Twitter.
+Rubini has claimed that the supposed development of the coronavirus in North Carolina was funded by Anthony Fauci — the top infectious disease expert at the National Institutes of Health, who has become one of the Trump administration’s most prominent spokespersons in their coronavirus response.
 Fauci is pictured with Trump in the image at the top of this page.

-Calling him “Little Tony Fauci,” Rubini — whose theories were endorsed by Rion in the OAN special — has baselessly accused the 79-year-old scientist of “funding” creation of the virus to “destroy the Trump economy” and prevent Trump’s reelection, according to Media Matters.
+Calling him “Little Tony Fauci,” Rubini — whose theories were endorsed by Rion in the OAN special — has baselessly accused the 79-year-old scientist of funding the creation of the virus to “destroy the Trump economy” and prevent his reelection, according to Media Matters.